Our free membership, business.com+, takes the pain out of choosing new business services.

 Open row

-Nearly every public and private business entity — across all levels of government, small and large businesses and major accounting firms (such as KPMG, EY, Deloitte and PwC) — hires finance professionals.
-These professionals help businesses manage their organizational finances.
+Nearly every public and private business entity — across all levels of government, small and large businesses and major accounting firms (such as KPMG, EY, Deloitte and PwC) — employs finance professionals.
+These individuals help organizations manage their finances.

 To improve their accounting skills, knowledge, credibility and job prospects, many financial and accounting professionals seek additional certifications, earning specializations in various accounting niches.
 We’ll explore five of the most popular accounting and finance certifications and how they can benefit finance professionals.